 As attending physicians have finished their medical training and obtained board certification in their specialty or subspecialty, attending physician salary is often greater than resident physicians’ wages.
 The Medical Group Management Association (MGMA) reported that the median yearly pay for attending physicians in the US was $438,000 in 2020.
 However, this can differ significantly based on the doctor’s specialty, location, and other elements.

 Instead of attending physicians, residents are still in training and need a full license to operate independently; hence their pay is often lower than those of attending physicians.
 The National Resident Matching Program (NRMP) estimates that the first-year resident median annual wage was $58,700 in 2020–2021.

-Depending on the resident’s specialization, where their training program is located, and other criteria, resident pay often rises each year of training.
+Depending on the resident’s specialization, the location of their training program, and other criteria, resident pay often rises each year of training.